ibm-cloud-docs/power-iaas/ibmi-virtual-software-tiers.md

 Starting with IBM Power10 systems and later, you can assign an {{site.data.keyword.ibmi-vst}} to a virtual server instance (VSI).
 The {{site.data.keyword.ibmi-vst}} limits the size of the VSI.
 But, you can select any physical system that supports the selected {{site.data.keyword.ibmi-vst}}.
 For example, a virtual server that is assigned to a P10 tier can run on either an S1022 or an E1080 server.
 The tier restricts the resource allocation for the VSI, not its hardware compatibility.

 The {{site.data.keyword.ibmi-vst}} determines the pricing tier for the IBM i operating system and licensed program products (LPPs).
 It also defines the limits for the following resources:
 - Maximum number of virtual processors
 - Maximum memory size

 You can dynamically adjust the number of CPUs and the memory size if the numbers are within the {{site.data.keyword.ibmi-vst}} limits.
-To expand the size beyond the limit of the current {{site.data.keyword.ibmi-vst}}, you must follow these steps:
+To increase the size beyond the limit of the current {{site.data.keyword.ibmi-vst}}, you must follow these steps:
 1. Power off the VSI.
 2. Change the {{site.data.keyword.ibmi-vst}} to a tier that aligns with your resource requirements.

 For more information, see [Supported resource limits by the IBM i software tier](/docs/power-iaas?topic=power-iaas-ibmi-vsw-tiers#ibmi-vsw-vp-mem).